sherryxiao1988/cosmos-sdk/docs/sdk/sdk-by-examples/nameservice/README.md

 	return sdk.Result{}
 }
 ```
-In this function, we check to make sure the bid is higher than the current price.
-If it is, we check to see whether the name already has an owner.
+This function checks to make sure the bid is higher than the current price.
+If it is, it checks to see whether the name already has an owner.
 If it does, they get transferred the money from the Buyer.
-If it doesn't, the money just gets burned from the buyer.
+If it doesn't, the money just gets burned.
 If either `SubtractCoins` or `SendCoins` returns a non-nil error, the handler throws an error, reverting the transaction.
-Otherwise, we set the buyer to the new owner, set the new price to be the current bid, and return.
+Otherwise, the function sets the buyer to the new owner, the new price to the current bid, and returns.

-Now that the core logic of our nameservice is finished, let's actually build an app that uses the module.
-The main focus of this tutorial was the building of the core module, and the rest of the tutorial is just to get the app up and running, so the explanations will be less exhaustive from here on out.
-In most cases, you'll be using similar boilercode as well.
+Now that the core logic of your nameservice is finished, let us actually build an app that uses the module.

 ## Querier

-In your module's folder create a `querier.go` file.
-This file allows for advanced queries into the application state.
+Start by creating the `./x/nameservice/querier.go` file.
+This is the place to define which queries against application state users will be able to make.
+In our `nameservice` we want to expose two:

+- `resolve`: This takes a `name` and returns the `value` that is stored by the `nameservice`.
+This is similar to a DNS query.
+- `whois`: This takes a `name` and returns the `price`, `value`, and `owner` of the name.
+Used for figuring out how much names cost when you want to buy them.

+Start by defining the `NewQuerier` function which acts a sub-router for queries to this module (similar to our `NewHandler` function).
+Note that because we don't have an interface similar to `Msg` for queries we need to manually define our switch statement cases (they can't be pulled off of the query `.Name()` function):

 ```go
 package nameservice